teatyped/Employee-Tracker-Noodle/README.md

 ## Scope of project
-- Scope is of the project is to use node.js and mysql in conjunction
+- Scope is of the project is to use node.js and mysql in conjunction to track employees info

 ## Tools used